skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

-### UTF-8 - for nerds
+## Killer features

-- Killer feature #1: All ASCII strings are valid UTF-8; An ASCII string encoded in UTF-8 has **0** as the first bit.
+1. All ASCII strings are valid UTF-8; An ASCII string encoded in UTF-8 has **0** as the first bit.

-- Killer feature #2: Easy to navigate and find current, previous and next character.
+2. Easy to navigate and find current, previous and next character.

+---

+## UTF-8 - for nerds

 - Unicode characters can use up to **4** bytes (the digits are the header fields, the **x**s can be used for actual values):